Water resources can be categorised according to geological factors and the administrative arrangements used to manage and control their use.

 Tradeable water rights come from the consumptive pool.
 Resources in the consumptive pool are available for use in accordance with a range of national, cross-border, State, regional or local rules.
 For more information see Water management.

 Zones established to simplify administration of a trade by setting out the known supply source or management arrangements and the physical realities of relevant supply systems within the zone.

 Source: Adapted from Schedule B(i) NWI were introduced to simplify administration for the delivery and trade of water resources in Australia.

 A trading zone profile defines the physical boundaries to, from or within which water may be traded.
 It contains maps, zone boundaries, zone rules, exchange rates (dependent on location and reliability class, although these are now rare) and products that may be traded within a zone.
-Trading zones can be defined for different classes of water resources, i.e. unregulated streams, regulated streams, supplemented streams, groundwater systems and licenced runoff harvesting dams.
+Trading zones can be defined for different classes of water resources, i.e. unregulated streams, regulated streams, supplemented streams, groundwater systems and licensed runoff harvesting dams.

 Water resources are usually divided into surface water and groundwater.
-The Australian Water Resources 2005 baseline assessment of water resources undertaken by the National Water Commission mapped the boundaries used by the states and territories to manage and report on surface water and groundwater.
+The Australian Water Resources 2005 baseline assessment of water resources undertaken by the National Water Commission mapped the boundaries used by the States and Territories to manage and report on surface water and groundwater.

 Surface water is divided into 12 drainage divisions, 246 river basins and 340 surface water management areas (SWMAs).

 Groundwater is divided into 69 groundwater provinces and 367 groundwater management units (GMUs)